-ing the sample in this way yields results that are similar to the benchmark estimates as shown in Table 5.2, which covers 2,878 observations as opposed to the original 118 policy announcement days.23 By and large, bank equity responds more negatively to slope and level changes related to future expected short-term rates, but more positively to changes in term premia, and the statistical significance largely improves for this extended sample.
+and ΔTP_t^m , and the ones at the 5- and 10-year maturities are similar.23 In Appendix E, I show that the previous identification argument generalizes to non-FOMC days.
+As long as structural shocks affect bank and nonbank equity heterogeneously through future expected short-term rates and term premia, but not through another channel, the difference in the return responses can be consistently estimated based on regression (4.2).
+Extending the sample in this way yields results that are similar to the benchmark estimates as shown in Table 5.2, which covers 2,878 observations as opposed to the original 118 policy announcement days.24 By and large, bank equity responds more negatively to slope and level changes related to future expected short-term rates, but more positively to changes in term premia, and the statistical significance largely improves for this extended sample.

 What do the results in Tables 4.2 and 5.1 reveal about banks' exposure to interest rate risk, and how do they compare to the small and insignificant estimates in Table 4.1?
 The stronger absolute responses of bank equity relative to nonbank equity in Table 5.1 suggest that banks' cash-flow is particularly sensitive to a change in short-term rates or term premia.
 The next section shows that such relative responses are also supported by asset pricing theory.
-Intuitively, higher-thanexpected short-term rates imply a reduction of net interest margins on banks' legacy assets.
+Intuitively, higher-than-expected short-term rates imply a reduction of net interest margins on banks' legacy assets-exposing banks to interest rate risk.
 Moreover, counterfactuals show that the stronger equity responses are quantitatively too large to be explained by the fact that banks are simply more leveraged compared with nonfinancial firms.
-Banks are therefore not immune to interest rate risk.
-In contrast, higher term premia raise net interest margins on newly acquired loans (see equation 2.3).
-These predictions are also confirmed based on impulse responses of bank profit margins in Section 7.
-Regression (4.1) masks the heterogeneous effects of $\Delta E H_t^m$ and $\Delta T P_t^m$ since the two offset each other in this regression setup.24
+In contrast, higher term premia raise net interest margins on newly acquired